handtrixx/dolf/README.md

     type = 'docker'
 ```

-### Windows 98 SE
-Use the dosbox-x turbo mode at "CPU" in the top menu.

 #### 3. Start Image again
 After the first reboot of the install leave the session by entering exit into dosbox window.
-When you start the image again from moonlight the installation will continue (Don't forget to mount the Installation disc again).
 After routines run through, you maybe face a blocked moonlight session.
 If that's the case, just quit and start the session again.

-#### 4. Stop the session
-Don't foget to mount the installation disc again. the hardware assistant will run again, but then you can configure windows.

 ## Developer
 1. clone the repository